Georg H. Jeitler: Tetron Affair

 The Austrian police, fire brigade, and emergency medical service sought to introduce a standardized digital radio system in 2004.
 The Tetron consortium (Motorola, Alcatel, Telekom Austria) was eventually chosen to develop this system.
 In investigation proceedings and later in a 2014/2015 court case, Jeitler proved that, in 2008, Alfons Mensdorff-Pouilly had received a bribe payment of EUR 1.1 million from Rudolf Fischer, then chairman of Telekom Austria.
 Lobbyist Mensdorff-Pouilly had made the interior ministry choose Tetron for the new radio system.
 Mensdorff-Pouilly was sentenced to three years in prison without parole.

 Mediaselect Affair

 In 2012, the Austrian judiciary investigated suspicions of obfuscated party donations to the christian-conservative ÖVP.
 From 2002 until 2008, Austrian companies seemed to have donated to the ÖVP through the media agency Mediaselect.
 In 2013, Georg Jeitler was appointed as judicial expert witness in investigation proceedings.
 The defendants were incriminated by Jeitler’s findings that billed services had not been rendered at arm’s length and had no value in return.

 Personal life

-Jeitler is married to an Austrian Member of Parliament Carmen Jeitler-Cincelli, with three children, and they reside in Vienna.
+Jeitler was married to an Austrian Member of Parliament, Carmen Jeitler-Cincelli, with three children.
+The couple allegedly separated in 2023.
+He resides in Baden bei Wien.

+The eldest son of the couple, Moriz, is active in students government and an elected member of the Federal representation, the national parliament of the Austrian Students' Association.